 The CIU Server is configured via the USB interface.
-Once set up, the USB cable can be removed.

 2.0 USER INTERFACE (UI)

 From the outset, Aziloop was designed to be controlled from a computer screen, where features can be easily added that would be challenging to include later if a physical control box was used.